avast/jmx-publisher/README.md

 Setters and getters can have names - this links them to the field.
 Field can have names too, if no name is specified, field name is used.
 If there is no name specified for setter/getter, framework tries to automatically resolve what property do these methods belong to - stripping get/is/set prefix and lowercasing first letter.
 See example below.

-Finally, there is MyDynamicBean class that processes annotations and exposes JMX properties.
+Finally, there is the MyDynamicBean class that processes annotations and exposes JMX properties.
 Just like this:

     ClassWithJMXProperties obj = new ClassWithJMXProperties();
     ...
     ...
-    MyDynamicBean mdb = new MyDynamicBean(obj);
-    mdb.register();
+    MyDynamicBean.exposeAndRegisterSilently(obj);//expose JMX

 Larger Example: